 Who is this course suitable for?

-It is also suitable for anyone who has a friend or relative who is self-harming, or who works with vulnerable men and women in the voluntary sector.
+- Anyone who works with vulnerable men and women in the voluntary sector.

 This course covers a range of self-harming behaviours including: